 Click on this link to open the generated implementation model.

 In the right pane, the Extract discrete equations task output displays the number of states, inputs, outputs, modes, differential variables, and state-space representation for the Simscape network.

 To set up model parameters for HDL code generation, run the

 Save the parameters for the HDL implementation model.

 Enable generation of the resource utilization report.

 Generate HDL code for the implementation model.

 makehdl('gmStateSpaceHDL_sschdlexVariableResistorSwi/Simscape Subsystem/HDL Subsystem');

-    By changing the Piecewise-Constant Resistor to a number of specified resistors that switch on and off, the model has been changed to a form that is compatible with the Simscape to HDL workflow.
+Piecewise-Constant Resistor to resistors that switch on and off, you change the model to a form that is compatible with the Simscape to HDL workflow.